smyleeface/smylee_hugo_site_automations/functions/blog_post_image_generator/README.md

 ## Blog Post Image Generator

-For any posts in a pull request that is missing a thumbnail, this script will generate a blog post image using Amazon Bedrock, upload to S3 (CDN bucket), and update the file in the pull request with the path to the image.
+For any posts in a pull request that is missing a thumbnail, this script will generate a blog post image using Amazon Bedrock, and upload to S3 (CDN bucket).

 I have code for the two models, sending the title and description of the post: